-If you have submitted mitigating circumstances (see above) but subsequently decide that you cannot continue on the course, you may feel, ultimately, that you want to withdraw.
+If you have submitted Extenuating Circumstances (see above) but subsequently decide that you cannot continue on the course, you may feel, ultimately, that you want to withdraw.
 Withdrawal happens for a variety of reasons, but you should always put yourself and your own health and wellbeing before any other consideration.
+An alternative to withdrawal is to ask for a suspension of studies.
+This can be agreed, depending on your circumstances, for up to twelve months, and can give you a break from your studies to allow you to focus on the circumstances you are going through rather than your studies.

 You should discuss your feelings about your situation with your tutor as soon as possible.
-They will make every effort to accommodate your circumstances, point you towards the right advice and guidance from Learner Services (see page 13) and help you to make your final decision.
+They will make every effort to accommodate your circumstances, give you the right advice and help you to make your final decision.